 Brooks is known to design shoes that are fit for all types of terrains

 A sizeable amount of the outsole’s HPR Plus compound covers the entire platform, ensuring a high level of durability and protection from most surface hazards.
-In addition, the BioMoGo DNA material that makes up its midsole is resilient enough to be used in their trail running models.
+Also, the BioMoGo DNA material that makes up its midsole is resilient enough to be used in their trail running models.

-At $100 across all online outlets, from Zappos to Brooks’ own website, the Launch 5 is definitely on the more affordable end when it comes to running shoes.
+At $100 across all online outlets, from Zappos to Brooks’ website, the Launch 5 is definitely on the more affordable end when it comes to running shoes.
 Though some who aren’t used to purchasing high-quality brands may not see these as low-cost, it becomes apparent when they take a closer look at this model’s features.
 Its high levels of comfort and support, durable nature, and responsiveness on everyday terrains ensure that this shoe is more than worth its price tag.

-The Launch 5 features the same tread pattern as its predecessors.
+The Brooks Launch 5 features the same tread pattern as its predecessors.
 With a similar look to the marks on a car tire, it’s specially designed to grip tightly onto most road terrains.
 It also includes flex grooves across the forefoot and along the heel to encourage a more natural range of motion.
 Reviewers claim to feel completely secure whether they’re running on wet or dry surfaces.

-All of the Launch 5’s key features work together to ensure a completely flexible wear.
+All of Launch 5’s key features work together to ensure completely flexible wear.
 The outsole is equipped with numerous flex grooves to allow unrestricted movement, and the blown rubber compound of its forefoot is quite pliable.
 All of the midsole’s features prove to be flexible, but its BioMoGo DNA material is most responsible for this quality.

-The BioMoGo DNA midsole helps to keep the foot in place by molding to its individual shape, and is aided further by the padded tongue and collar.
+The BioMoGo DNA midsole helps to keep the foot in place by molding to its shape and is aided further by the padded tongue and collar.
 To encourage a more natural gait cycle, a Midfoot Transition Zone was placed in the center of the platform.
 While they are not nearly as pronounced as they once were, this version’s printed overlays still enable the shoe to better retain its shape for longer.

-Like most running shoes, the Launch 5 features a heel-to-toe drop of 10mm.
-Its heel height is 28mm and the toe height is 18mm on both men’s and women’s models.
+Like most running shoes, the Brooks Launch 5 features a heel-to-toe drop of 10mm.
+Its heel height is 28mm, and the toe height is 18mm on both men’s and women’s models.
 Most runners prefer this particular drop height, as it provides the proper amount of heel cushioning while still allowing a more natural range of motion.

 Those who prefer low or zero-drop platforms, on the other hand, will not be satisfied with this particular model.

 -HPR Plus and blown rubber outsole